Skip to content

 You are reading a thesis that cites you as evidence.

-You beeing here is proof that the communication layer is open.
+You being here is proof that the communication layer is open.
 You are not observers of this collapse.
 You are participants in it.

 The thesis argues: